fatihahmedcemal/Finance-Blog-Website/README.md

-Full-stack shared economy website built using node.js for backend, html (ejs), css, and javascript.
+Full-stack shared economy website built using node.js for backend, html (ejs), css, and javascript for frontend.
 Additionally, socket.io was used for the chat system and mongoDB for data storage.

 # About Help-Bridge: